huichen-cs/maven-archetypes/README.md

 this one and the Quickstart archetype is that the project compiles using Java 9 and JUnit 4.

+`java9-junit4-slf4j-basic`: a very basic Maven archetype.
+The only difference between this one and the Quickstart archetype is that the project compiles using Java 9 and JUnit 4, and has necessary dependencies for logging with `slf4j` and Apache Log4j as the actual logging framework.

+## Repository

+`java9-junit4-basic`: model Maven Java project for the `java9-junit4-basic-archetype`

+`java9-junit4-slf4j`: model Maven Java project for the `java9-junit4-slf4j-basic` archetype.

+`java9-junit4-slf4j-basic-archetype`: Maven project for the archetype, generated and revised from `java9-junit4-slf4j`.

 ## Creating Archetypes

 There are several methods to create a Maven archetype.
 We create this archetype